Leonora LaPeter Anton

 Susanne Craig is an investigative reporter for The New York Times and has been covering Donald Trump since January 2016.
 Sue joined The Times in 2010 and has covered an array of topics for the paper, including Wall Street and city and state government.
 She is the reporter who received portions of his 1995 tax returns in her mailbox.
 Craig is Canadian and has also worked at The Wall Street Journal and The Globe & Mail.

 Chris Davis is vice president of investigative reporting at USA TODAY NETWORK.
-Before that, he was editor of the Tampa Bay Times, where he led three Pulitzer Prize-winning projects, including the most recent winners for Local Reporting and for Investigative Reporting (in conjunction with the Sarasota Herald-Tribune).
+Before that, he was deputy managing editor for investigations and data at the Tampa Bay Times, where he led three Pulitzer Prize-winning projects, including the most recent winners for Local Reporting and for Investigative Reporting (in conjunction with the Sarasota Herald-Tribune).
 Davis started at the Times as senior investigations editor, consolidating the newspaper’s investigative reporters onto a single I-team.
 As deputy managing editor of investigations and data, he then helped create the newspaper’s first data team – a seven-member group of computer programmers and data analysts embedded in the newsroom.
 Prior to joining the Times, he served as an editor at the Sarasota Herald-Tribune, he wrote or edited an additional two Pulitzer finalists, plus the 2011 Investigative Reporting winner.

 David A. Fahrenthold is a national political reporter for The Washington Post.
+He was awarded the 2017 Pulitzer Prize for National Reporting for his coverage of Donald Trump’s charitable giving.
 A native of Houston, Texas, Fahrenthold has been at the Post since 2000.
 Before joining the politics desk, he had covered the environment, the D.C. police and New England.

 Matt Hale is an associate professor and MPA Program Chair for the Department of Political Science and Public Affairs at Seton Hall University.
 His research focuses on the intersection of media and technology and the public and nonprofit sectors.
 His articles have appeared in The International Journal of Press Politics, Nonprofit and Voluntary Sector Quarterly, Mass Communication Society and the Stanford Law Policy Review.
 Hale is a frequent media commentator and pundit on New Jersey and national politics.
 Prior to coming to Seton Hall, Hale worked with Marty Kaplan and the Norman Lear Center as the director of their Local News Archive project.
 This project produced a number of highly regarded research papers and reports on how local television news covers politics and other issues.